devopsdojoconsortium/dojoconsortium.org/content/en/docs/metrics/build-duration.md

 ---
 type: docs
 weight: 10
-title: Build Cycle Time
+title: "Build Duration"
+linkTitle: "Build Duration"
+description: >
+  Time for CI pipeline to complete - critical for fast feedback and should be under 10 minutes

-tags:
+tags: ["Metrics", "CI", "Quality"]
-  - metrics
-  - throughput
 ---

 The time from code commit to production deploy.
 This is the minimum time changes can be applied to production.
 This is